WeblateOrg/weblate/docs/admin/config.rst

 .. note::

    When creating a fine-grained personal access token, grant read and write access to :guilabel:`Contents` and :guilabel:`Pull requests`.

+   :guilabel:`Administration` might also be necessary for forking a repository if you intend to use forking and the original repository is not public.

 .. hint::